UedaTakeyuki/EncLst/README.md

 ```
 ## Title
 Note: In a title string, any **escaping is not needed**.
 Even commas "**,**" and vertical lines "**|**", you can use them **without escaping**.
+This is exactly the benefit of using limits on value.
 ```
 https://www.bhg.com/gardening/plant-dictionary/ | Titles like this, |also| OK!
 ```